 Every year Innocence Canada is grateful for the team of law students who assist in our important work.
 Our students create materials for and deliver public legal education, conduct research and assist with case work.
 While dedicated students greatly increase our capacity as an organization, it is a huge undertaking to supervise students.
 As such, we are only able to accept a small number of student volunteers at certain times of the year.
-If you are interested in volunteering during the academic year, please send your resume and a statement of interest to email@example.com.
-If we are not accepting volunteers at that time, your application will be kept on file.
+If you are interested in volunteering during the academic year, please visit our Volunteer page for application information.

 The application period for law student summer fellowship positions with Innocence Canada is now closed.
-If you are interested in learning more about the application process for 2019 fellowship positions, please contact Stéphanie Nowak, Legal Education Program Coordinator.
+If you are interested in learning more about the application process for 2019 fellowship positions, please contact Stéphanie Nowak, Legal Education Program Coordinator (email@example.com).

 Interested in working at Innocence Canada?